I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 Being the heart of summer, January is a popular time to hike Kilimanjaro.

-There is still the possibility of rain, but the weather is usually pleasant and warmer, although it is always cold in the higher altitudes.
+There is still the possibility of rain, but the weather is usually pleasant and warm, with temperatures dropping quite substantially at higher altitudes.

-Regardless of the season, you can always count on experiencing sub-zero temperatures near and on the summit.
+Regardless of the season, you should always be prepared for sub-zero temperatures near and on the summit.

 The skies should be clear in January, providing excellent conditions for photographers.